-One necessary step to reducing uncertainties in WMA is to identify effective and safe WMA practices and ensure the materials are suitable for a variety of conditions.
-This research is commonly done through Caltrans conducting iterative pilot projects throughout various climates and conditions.
+One necessary step to reducing uncertainties in WMA is to identify safe and effective WMA practices and ensure the materials are suitable for a variety of conditions.
+This process to identify universal specs is commonly done through Caltrans conducting iterative pilot projects throughout various climates and conditions.
 While it takes years to complete each of these state-funded Caltrans projects, these are necessary in order to write new specs and promote the safe, easy use of a new material.

 Most public and private agencies follow the Caltrans specs when constructing or maintaining roads.
 These agencies, including city and county public works departments, rely heavily on the Caltrans specs for operational guidance.
-Since 2012, Caltrans has tested and approved a growing list of WMA techniques and materials listed in the paving specs as available options for contractors.
-While the Caltrans specs identify WMA materials as an option, they do not contain the detailed procedures necessary for implementing WMA projects.
-There is no differentiation in the specs between certain HMA and WMA practices; the section in which one can find any WMA information is titled "HMA Specifications."
+Since 2012, Caltrans has tested and approved a growing list of WMA techniques and materials listed as available options for contractors.
+While the Caltrans paving specs identify WMA materials as an option, they do not contain the detailed procedures necessary for implementing WMA projects.11 There is no differentiation in the specs between certain HMA and WMA practices; the section in which one can find any WMA information is titled "HMA Specifications."
 Unclear specs can be confusing and misleading.
-Without WMA-specific procedures, contractors ultimately decide to pave with HMA, a familiar product that has been tested and handled in a variety of situations.
-Since proper handling of WMA can make a significant difference in the fuel and emissions reductions realized during a project, it is critical to have unified WMA specs in order to achieve the economic and environmental benefits.
+Without